JimDesu/basis-lang/spec.md

 Forms that elide the message &mdash; `.fail f` to "re-raise" &mdash; are not valid: `f` is the payload, not the message; the directive cannot infer which message to attach.

 When the new `.fail`'s payload is the bound name from a preceding `|`-with-spec, the value **moves** from its current holding frame (the recovery frame) into the new `.fail`'s originating frame (the handler's frame).
 The value's identity is preserved; only its holding frame changes.
-The witness for the new failure's slot is selected at the re-fail site at compile time, against the new message's bound class &mdash; which may differ from the original message's bound class.
+The dictionary for the new failure's slot is selected at the re-fail site at compile time, against the new message's bound class &mdash; which may differ from the original message's bound class.
 The static check at re-fail compares the bound payload's static class (the engaging handler's spec class) to the new message's payload class: the bound class must be a subclass of (or equal to) the new message's class under the Liskov-covariance rule (&sect;9.17).
 If the bound class is not assignable to the new message's class under that rule, the re-fail is a static error.
 The check is on the static class only &mdash; the typechecker does not have the engaged failure's runtime concrete type at re-fail time, only the bound spec class.
 The discipline composes cleanly: a chain of recover-and-re-fail handlers each performs a move into the next holding frame, until a final handler consumes the value without re-failing.

 The value's lifetime across a re-fail chain is governed by the holding-frame model in &sect;4.11.
 Each level of the chain performs a move of the value into the next holding frame; the value's identity is preserved across these moves.